alexania/HorticultureClub/src/content/gatherings/moss-expedition-august-2025.md

 - **Unidentified Large Fern:** Taller specimen with finely divided fronds—possibly *Blechnum tabulare* or a local *Cyathea* species.

 **Flowering Plants:**
-- **African Blood Lily** (*Scadoxus multiflorus*): Numerous specimens in bloom, their spherical red inflorescences glowing like botanical lanterns.
+- **African Paintbrush Lily** (*Scadoxus puniceus*): Numerous specimens in bloom, their spherical red inflorescences glowing like botanical lanterns.
 - **Thorny Lacefern-like Plant:** Likely *Asparagus falcatus*—notable for its underground runners and defensive spines.
 - **Mimosa-like Tree:** Resembled *Mimosa pudica* but lacked nyctinastic movement; possibly *Albizia adianthifolia*.
 - **Possible Bromeliad:** Rosette-forming plant with stiff, strap-like leaves—potentially *Aechmea* or *Tillandsia* genus.

 ## 🌺 Propagation Efforts

-In addition to moss collection, the Custodians undertook a delicate propagation effort involving several juvenile specimens of *Scadoxus multiflorus* (African Blood Lily).
+In addition to moss collection, the Custodians undertook a delicate propagation effort involving several juvenile specimens of *Scadoxus puniceus* (African Paintbrush Lily).
 Using improvised tools—namely plastic knives and fingernails—they carefully unearthed a few bulbs nestled beneath leaf litter and damp soil.

 The bulbs, though small, displayed healthy root systems and vibrant coloration.
 Cuttings were also taken from nearby foliage for observational study and potential rooting trials.
 These specimens have since been transferred to the Society’s propagation chambers, where they will be monitored for growth and bloom viability.

 > “The lilies did not resist our presence.
-If anything, they offered themselves willingly.” — Custodian Ferngrove
+If anything, they offered themselves willingly.” — Custodian Kelpgrove

 ## 🩸 Ceremonies Performed